bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_audio_config.md

 A constructor that creates an audio config based on the given sample rate and frame count.

-If the rate and frame count aren't supported, the resulting resource will be <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_resource#a859068e34cdc2dc0b78754c255323aa9" class="el" title="This functions determines if this resource is invalid or uninitialized.">is_null()</a>.
+If the rate and frame count aren’t supported, the resulting resource will be <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_resource#a859068e34cdc2dc0b78754c255323aa9" class="el" title="This functions determines if this resource is invalid or uninitialized.">is_null()</a>.
 You can pass the result of <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_audio_config#a53611e94bca5d4a5f7acdd3e5285adb9" class="el" title="RecommendSampleFrameCount() returns a supported frame count closest to the requested count...">RecommendSampleFrameCount()</a> as the sample frame count.

 **Parameters:**

 <table><tbody><tr class="odd"><td>[in]</td><td>instance</td><td>The instance associated with this resource.</td></tr><tr class="even"><td>[in]</td><td>sample_rate</td><td>A <code>PP_AudioSampleRate</code> which is either <code>PP_AUDIOSAMPLERATE_44100</code> or <code>PP_AUDIOSAMPLERATE_48000</code>.</td></tr><tr class="odd"><td>[in]</td><td>sample_frame_count</td><td>A uint32_t frame count returned from the <code>RecommendSampleFrameCount</code> function.</td></tr></tbody></table>

 ------------------------------------------------------------------------